persephone-tools/persephone/CONTRIBUTING.md

   $ pylint path/to/code
   ```

-Pylint errors are indicative of critical issues.
-This is also currently being worked on.
+Pylint errors are indicative of critical issues, if your changes introduce Pylint errors they are unlikely to be accepted.

 Filing bugs
 -----------

 We use Github issues to track all bugs and feature requests; feel free to
 open an issue if you have found a bug or wish to see a feature implemented.